 Thaw the slow cooker freezer kit in the fridge before adding the ingredients to the slow cooker.
 Please note, this can take a couple of days.
 Then, continue with cooking instructions.

 - 1/3 cup chili powder

 - ½ teaspoon cayenne pepper

 - 1 3-pound boneless beef chuck roast

 - Juice of 1 lime

-- Toss with 1 cup or more of the braising liquid left over in the slow cooker.
-This will add lots of flavor in addition to keeping the meat moist.
-Stir in lime juice.
-Add salt and pepper to taste.
+- Place the beef in a bowl and shred.
+Toss with 1/2 – 1 cup or more of the braising liquid left over in the slow cooker.
+This adds flavor and will keep the meat moist.
+Stir in the lime juice.